 With that said you can see how important the web dev team is when it comes to user experience.
 Now let’s talk about how SEO plays just as strong of a role in that same user experience.
 The first place an SEO is going to start is with research.
 Every single website developed is going to have different goals and different priorities.
 These should be determined before the website build ever begins.
 SEO research is going to provide real data relating to the web sites industry and customer base.
 This research will provide the dev team information from the customers they are trying to create a user experience for.
 This should give the web dev team a perfect place to start developing their goals and tasks.

 All of this demonstrates how having the web dev team and the SEO team working together can prevent technical issues, such as broken links and page errors that might occur during a build.
 Finding and fixing errors like this will make sure the site runs smoother, of course, it improves the SEO and leads to a better user experience.

-Working together as one team means you can easily optimize websites you build for your users and Google.
+Working together with Night Owl as one team means you can easily optimize websites you build for your users and Google.
 As stated before both of these are essential to the success of your site.
 If both teams are working together, understanding the goals you both have your site will gain traffic and conversions.

 Start Working Together From The Beginning

 After everything stated in this post it’s an obvious conclusion that the website design and SEO teams should work together.
 It’s still common for web dev companies to develop the site.
 Then go hire an SEO expert or company to optimize the site.
 Many times even if the web design company has an SEO expert working in house they will still wait until the design process is over before the optimization begins.